 Nylon safety restraints offer a versatile non-metal safety device for a variety of hose applications.
 They include widely adjustable loop ends and come in a range of lengths.
-Nylon safety restraints can even be double wrapped (figure 8 style) to make an even stronger connection.
+Nylon safety restraints can be double wrapped (figure-8 style) to make for an even stronger connection.
 Installation does not require the disconnection of a hose line, making this a beneficial option where semi-permanent connections would be time consuming to disassemble.
 Nylon hose restraints come in single and double ply, up to 4-ply custom designed, which covers a broad range of applications.
-Ensure that the nylon safety restraint is designed specifically as a hose restraint and not for sling or harness applications.
-Also ensure that the nylon loop will not slide off of a slick covered hose.
-Inspect and replace nylon restraints in outdoor service every 2 years or at first sign of deterioration.
+A short nylon restraint can be used to secure a Whip Stop or Choker Cable around a piece of equipment.